utz82/ZX-Spectrum-1-Bit-Routines/yawp/readme.txt

 yawp Sample Data Format
 ***********************

-qaop lets you use your own samples, or rather looped waveforms.
+yawp lets you use your own samples, or rather looped waveforms.
 Samples must be included in samples.asm.
 Check out the /samples folder for inspiration.

-qaop samples have a fixed length of 256 bytes.
+yawp samples have a fixed length of 256 bytes.
 The format is unsigned PCM, meaning all bytes in the sample denote a relative volume.
 Sample byte volumes are defined as follows:
     #00 - silence
     #10 - 33% volume